Anna Talbot, Countess of Shrewsbury: Biography

 Born on 25 March 1642, she was the eldest daughter of Robert Brudenell, who succeeded to the earldom of Cardigan as the second earl in 1663.
 Her mother was Anne Savage, the earl's second wife.
 Her brother was Francis Brudenell, Lord Brudenell, whose daughter was Lady Frances Brudenell.

 Anna Maria married Francis Talbot, 11th Earl of Shrewsbury, on 10 January 1659, and they had one son, Charles Talbot, 1st Duke of Shrewsbury, born on 15 July 1660.

-She was a passionate woman (harsher critics have called her a nymphomaniac).
+She was a passionate and unfaithful woman (harsher critics have called her a nymphomaniac).
 Her numerous lovers included Henry Jermyn, 1st Baron Dover, and Colonel Thomas Howard (younger brother of Charles Howard, 1st Earl of Carlisle).
 In 1662, they fought a celebrated duel for her favour in which Jermyn was left for dead and his second, Giles Rawlings, was killed.

 In 1667, the countess embarked on an affair with George Villiers, 2nd Duke of Buckingham, and the earl challenged Villiers to a duel.
 The countess is said to have been present, disguised as a boy, and to have held the duke's horse.
 Her husband died of the injuries inflicted on him in the duel which was fought with swords at Barn Elms on 16 January 1668, and was commented upon by Samuel Pepys in his diary the next day.
 The sovereign, King Charles II, strongly disapproved of duelling within his realm and the duke temporarily fell out of royal favour as a result.
 It was said that, at various times, Buckingham fought five different men over Anna.

 For a time, the Duke of Buckingham kept Anna Maria as his mistress in his family home, where his wife, Mary, also resided.
 Anna gave birth to his illegitimate son and created a scandal at court by having the boy baptised in Westminster Abbey.
 Their affair was finally broken off in 1673.
 The countess went to France and spent some time in a convent.
 Her legitimate son had been removed from her care.
 While both his parents were Roman Catholics, his own upbringing was Protestant and as an adult, he conformed to the Church of England.

-Anna Maria, Countess of Shrewsbury later returned to Britain and remarried in 1677 George Rodney Brydges (aft.1649-1714), MP for Haslemere 1690-1698 and Winchester 1700-1714, Her second husband was a younger but 2nd surviving son of Sir Thomas Bridges (d.
+Anna Maria, Countess of Shrewsbury later returned to Britain and remarried in 1677 George Rodney Brydges (aft.1649–1714), MP for Haslemere 1690–1698 and Winchester 1700–1714, Her second husband was a younger but 2nd surviving son of Sir Thomas Bridges (d.
 1707) of Keynsham, Somerset, by his wife Anne Rodney, daughter and coheiress of Sir Edward Rodney MP of Stoke Rodney, Somerset.
 From 1678 to 1685, he served as Groom of the Bedchamber, thanks to his wife buying him a place.
-The former Countess and George Rodney Brydges had one son George Brydges (1678-1751) also an MP, who died childless.
+The former Countess and George Rodney Brydges had one son George Brydges (1678–1751) also an MP, who died childless.